James Hamilton, Duke of Châtellerault: Post-regency

 After the death of Mary of Guise on 15 June 1560, Châtellerault persuaded the Parliament of Scotland to back a plan to marry his son James Hamilton to Elizabeth I, and then after the death of Francis II on 5 December 1560, he attempted, without success, to arrange for James to marry the young widowed Queen Mary.
-However, Mary married Lord Darnley in 1565.
+Instead, Mary married Lord Darnley in 1565.

+Queen Mary went on progress to the north in 1562, and the Gordon family were defeated at the battle of Corrichie.
+Châtellerault spoke with Mary at Dundee in November 1562, hoping to obtain a pardon for his son-in-law Lord Gordon.

-In 1566 Châtellerault withdrew to his former estates in France, where he made vain attempts to regain his confiscated duchy, which in 1563 had been granted to Diane de France.
+In 1566, Châtellerault withdrew to his former estates in France, where he made vain attempts to regain his confiscated duchy, which in 1563 had been granted to Diane de France.
 In 1569, he returned to Scotland in support of Mary, but was imprisoned by the Earl of Moray, Regent of Mary's infant son, James VI.
 Parliament declared him a traitor.
 Moray was assassinated on 23 January 1570 while Châtellerault was still in prison.
 Nevertheless, Châtellerault was rumoured to have been an accomplice in the regent's murder by James Hamilton of Bothwellhaugh.
 Châtellerault was released from prison on 20 April 1570.
-In 1573 he gave up his support for Mary and recognised her infant son as king.
+In 1573, he gave up his support for Mary and recognised her infant son as king.

 Châtellerault died at Hamilton on 22 January 1575.
 He was succeeded by his eldest son James as the 3rd Earl of Arran.
 However, as James was insane, John his younger brother stood in for him.